EmbraceLife/LIE/README.md

 # LIE: Learning Is Experimenting

+Do you believe this LIE?

-Step by step, this repo will testify this LIE  using Kur (a new Deep Learning library)
+Step by step, this repo will testify this LIE by experimenting Kur for deep learning...